If you love spices, then you must be familiar with turmeric.

-There are many ways that turmeric and curcumin boosts gastrointestinal health.
+There are many ways that turmeric and curcumin boost gastrointestinal health.

 Secondly, turmeric helps resolve common digestive problems.
-Whether it is gas, bloating, or cramping, turmeric shows potential to be a natural treatment.
+Whether it is gas, bloating, or cramping, turmeric shows the potential to be a natural treatment.
 In Ayurvedic or ancient medicine, turmeric is known to be carminative, relieving flatulence and calming the upper digestive system.
 It is also considered antispasmodic which helps in smoothing muscles and reducing digestive cramping and even dysmenorrhea (painful menstrual cramps).
 This also helps ease symptoms of irritable bowel syndrome (IBS).
-In a study published in the Journal of Alternative Complementary Medicine, it showed that turmeric supplementation reduced IBS prevalence, relieved discomfort and generally assisted in improving patients’ quality of life.
+A study published in the Journal of Alternative Complementary Medicine showed that turmeric supplementation reduced IBS prevalence, relieved discomfort, and generally assisted in improving patients’ quality of life.

 Turmeric: Anti-Inflammatory Extraordinaire

-Curcumin in turmeric blocks the cox 2 molecule which goes into cell nucleus and turns on genes related to inflammation.
+Curcumin in turmeric blocks the cox 2 molecule which goes into the cell nucleus and turns on genes related to inflammation.
 The inflammation found in the gallbladder walls as well as in bile ducts and the sphincter of Oddi has been found to be cox 2 related.
-While there are specific drugs that have been designed as cox 2 inhibitors such as celebrex or colecoxib, there are natural cox 2 inhibitors found in nature and curcumin is one of the most powerful of these.
+While there are specific drugs that have been designed as cox 2 inhibitors such as Celebrex or celecoxib, there are natural cox 2 inhibitors found in nature, and curcumin is one of the most powerful of these.

-Since inflammation plays a major role in almost every chronic disease, turmeric’s benefit is not limited to the digestive and biliary system .
+Since inflammation plays a major role in almost every chronic disease, turmeric’s benefit is not limited to the digestive and biliary systems.

 Turmeric and Diabetes

 Turmeric helps regulate blood sugar levels in numerous ways.